Labstat Blog

 • The Agency is also looking at whether current tobacco users would be more or less likely to switch to this new product under review.

-• FDA will also consider whether non-users would be more or less likely to begin using tobacco should this new product receive an FDA Marketing Order.
+• The FDA will also consider whether non-users would be more or less likely to begin using tobacco should this new product receive an FDA Marketing Order.

 The safety data presented as part of a PMTA HRI is your only opportunity to provide information regarding the health risk of the tobacco/nicotine product and whether the product presents less risk than other tobacco products.
-If adequate investigation design and results are not conveyed and/or the results of those investigations not appropriately documented and analyzed, FDA may reject the application without review via a Refuse to Accept response.
+If adequate investigation design and results are not conveyed and/or the results of those investigations not appropriately documented and analyzed, the FDA may reject the application without review via a Refuse to Accept response.

 • Safety testing as part of FDA PMTA studies should be performed on representative samples that reflect the planned final product, both in composition and design, including use of any component parts in the case of e-cigarettes.